 You’re invited to attend this series of three anti-racism workshops.
 These 6-hour workshops will create a safe space for difficult conversations as we come together and commit to ending racism in our climate justice work.
 The format will be a mix of short presentations of how oppressions (specifically racism) work and how individual experiences can intersect along axes of different oppressions; small group storytelling (longer times with opportunities for deeper sharing and deep listening); large group sharing (shorter and mostly of highlights from small group discussions); and time for individual creative reflection.

 Event Dates are: February 15, March 7, and March 28, all from 12 pm to 6 pm.
 A light meal will be served.

 Register for the series of three workshops here!
 If you are only able to attend one or two individual workshops, please see the individual workshop registration page for the date you wish to purchase.

-May 12.
-Allies to Immigrants.
+March 28: Allies to Immigrants.
 We will explore how our economy benefits from displacement and migration; the impact of displacement policies (including those in our past), war, colonization, and global poverty policies; and the current fronts of struggle for immigrants/migrants/refugees today.

 Location for all: El Centro de la Raza, 2524 16th Ave S Rm 310, Seattle, 98144